GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Related Work

 \textbf{FL with Public Data.} To further mitigate client drift, recent studies propose to utilize public data (e.g., collected from the internet) in the process of federated training.
-For example, FedDF~\cite{Lin2020EnsembleDF} leverages public data at the server to aggregate client models through knowledge distillation (KD).
-DS-FL~\cite{Itahara2020DistillationBasedSF} proposes a similar approach based on semi-supervised FL.
-MOON~\cite{Li2021ModelContrastiveFL} proposes to use contrastive loss to further improve the performance.
-Fed-ET~\cite{Cho2022HeterogeneousEK} introduces a weight consensus distillation scheme using public data to train a large server model with smaller client models.
+For example, FedDF, DS-FL, and Fed-ET~\cite{Lin2020EnsembleDF, Itahara2020DistillationBasedSF, Cho2022HeterogeneousEK} leverage public data at the server to aggregate client models through knowledge distillation (KD).
+Mixed FL~\cite{Augenstein2022MixedFL} proposes offloading some intensive computations from clients to the server with public data to reduce client-side load.
+Some recent studies~\cite{Wang2023CanPL, Hou2023PrivatelyCP} offers to leveraging public datasets and Large Language Models (LLMs) for differentially private on-device FL model training, enhancing the privacy-utility tradeoff through distillation in NLP tasks.
 However, utilizing public data for FL has several limitations: the performance of FL heavily relies on the selected public data.
-However, it is unclear to which extent should the publish data be related to the training data to guarantee effective knowledge distillation, making it challenging to find appropriate public data for every use case~\cite{Stanton2021DoesKD, Alam2022FedRolexMF, Zhang2022FinetuningGM}.
-Moreover, the involvement of KD requires clients to send model weights to the server.
-This requirement makes it incompatible with secure aggregation protocols, making them vulnerable to backdoor attacks~\cite{Wang2020AttackOT}.
+Also, it is unclear to which extent should the public data be related to the training data to guarantee effective knowledge distillation, making it challenging to find appropriate public data for every use case~\cite{Stanton2021DoesKD, Alam2022FedRolexMF, Zhang2022FinetuningGM}.
+Moreover, the involvement of KD requires clients to send model weights to the server, which is incompatible with secure aggregation protocols, making them vulnerable to backdoor attacks~\cite{Wang2020AttackOT}.
 Furthermore, some proposed methods~\cite{Li2021ModelContrastiveFL, Lin2020EnsembleDF} require clients to process the public data.
 Such requirement adds an extra computational burden to clients.